Get Your Business Into the 21st Century

 Be more effective with content

 When it comes to web design, there is no doubt that appearances weigh heavily on attracting the visitor’s eyes.
-However, a good looking website will only keep a visitor if it’s effective.
+However, a good-looking website will only keep a visitor if it’s effective.
 Users need navigation that is easy to locate.
-Outdated information isn’t useful; it’s important to provide clear and effectual content.
+Outdated information isn’t useful; it’s important to provide clear and effective content.
 Additionally, businesses need to be relevant to all users.
-There are a number of reasons to incorporate Americans With Disabilities Act (ADA) compliance into your redesign.
+There are several reasons to incorporate Americans With Disabilities Act (ADA) compliance into your redesign.